 One of COVID-19's many mysteries is the phenomenon of loss of taste and smell.
 After many months of study, medical professionals are chipping away at the unknowns of this common COVID-19 symptom.

-Boys Town Ear, Nose and Throat is here to answer some of the most common questions related to loss of taste and smell as a result of COVID-19, as well as explain when it's time to see a doctor.
+Boys Town Ear, Nose and Throat is here to answer some of the most common questions related to loss of taste and smell because of COVID-19, as well as explain when it's time to see a doctor.

 Why do people with COVID-19 lose their sense of taste and smell?